TelegramBots/book/src/2/send-msg/text-msg.md

 The method `SendTextMessageAsync` of .NET Bot Client maps to [`sendMessage`] on Telegram's Bot API.
 This method sends a text message and returns the message object sent.

-`text` is written in [MarkDown format] and `parseMode` indicates that.
-You can also write in HTML or plain text.
+`text` is written in [HTML format] and `parseMode` indicates that.
+You can also write in Markdown or plain text.

 By passing `protectContent` we prevent the message (and eventual media) to be copiable/forwardable elsewhere.